 Creative & Skill-Building: Affordable Hobbies 💡

-These affordable hobbies help you build skills without big spend—start with a simple watercolor kit, then add paper and brushes as you go.
-Tip: look for student-grade sets and coupons.
+These budget-friendly hobbies help you build skills without a big spend—start with a simple watercolor kit, then add paper and brushes as you go.
+They’re also hobbies that are good for your mind.

 - Creative Writing (Poetry, Short Stories): $0–10; prompts and groups help you grow.